awsdocs/amazon-athena-user-guide/doc_source/workgroups-create-update-delete.md

 ## Create a workgroup<a name="creating-workgroups"></a>

 Creating a workgroup requires permissions to `CreateWorkgroup` API actions\.
-See [Access to Athena Workgroups](workgroups-access.md) and [IAM Policies for Accessing Workgroups](workgroups-iam-policy.md)\.
+See [Access to workgroups and tags](workgroups-access.md) and [ IAM policies for accessing workgroups](workgroups-iam-policy.md)\.
 If you are adding tags, you also need to add permissions to `TagResource`\.
 See [Tag policy examples for workgroups](tags-access-control.md#tag-policy-examples-workgroups)\.

 **To create a workgroup in the console**